 On my last trip to Bozeman, in early July, we ran into a couple snags.
 It was the first time we had brought all pieces to the puzzle together and we found several improvements that were needed in the design, sensors, app, hardware, and even the firmware.

 We found the sensors needed to be bigger to able to accurately receive muscle activation signals for a variety of head shapes and size.
 Hardware: We found that the battery charges too slowly and simply changed a resistor in the PCB design to accomplish a faster charge.

-The previous biofeedback response, once clenching or grinding was detected, was instantaneous feedback and had only one level of intensity.
+The previous behavior tracking response, once clenching or grinding was detected, was instantaneous feedback and had only one level of intensity.
 What were working on now is to create a gradual and escalating feedback response.
-As an example, if your clenching or grinding, we think its best the biofeedback first alerts you subconsciously with a low level vibration, and then if the behavior continues to the feedback gradually builds in intensity until you stop the behavior.
+As an example, if your clenching or grinding, we think its best the tracking mechanism first alerts you subconsciously with a low level vibration, and then if the behavior continues to the feedback gradually builds in intensity until you stop the behavior.